Bibliothèque Méjanes: History

 The Bibliothèque Méjanes has its origins in the vast collections of Jean-Baptiste Marie de Piquet, Marquess of Méjanes (1729 - 1786), a huge book lover, who held several posts in administration of Aix-en-Provence during his lifetime.
 Upon his death in 1786, his will handed over his library of nearly 80,000 volumes to the States of Provence, under the condition that they "maintain an open library in the city of Aix-en-Provence for the benefit of the general public, for which these books will be intended" and by stipulating that the books cannot be lent.
 The general assembly of Provence quickly accepted the conditions expressed in his will for the legacy of his collections, and appointed an architect, J. A. Raymond, to arrange for a location that could house the new library.
-In the meantime, the books were transported to the City Hall of Aix-en-Provence.
+In the meantime, the books were transported to the Hôtel de Ville (City Hall) of Aix-en-Provence.
 The administrators actualized the will of the deceased marquess by identifying and bringing together his collections, which had been until now scattered amongst his numerous properties.
 These collections were consolidated temporarily at the City Hall of Aix-en-Provence while Raymond searched for a permanent building.

 During the French Revolution (1789 - 1799), libraries in France became revolutionary stockrooms.
 However, the growing library of the former marquis of Méjanes remained protected at Aix-en-Provence City Hall.

 The library opened to the public in 1810.
 It was located in three large rooms on the second floor of the City Hall.
 Its collections broadened in the nineteenth century from the commitment of the state to cultural preservation and expansion, but also from generous donations from individuals: those of Dr. Baumier, Auguste Pecoul, and donations smaller in number that nonetheless contributed to the expansion of the collections.

 In the twentieth century, the library experienced periods of prosperity, but also periods of desertion: in the inter-war period, Pol Neveux, French general inspector of libraries, came every year to the library to help with its maintenance and to at the least ensure that the broken windows were replaced.
 The Bibliothèque Méjanes remained at City Hall until 1989.
 It then moved into a closed match factory, which was named the Cité du Livre four years later.
 Since, the library has focused on developing their resources and location for the benefit of the public.